openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ###  Signature Packet (Tag 2)

-The SPHINCS+ algorithms MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh] Section 5.2.3.
+The SLH-DSA scheme MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh] Section 5.2.3.

 The algorithm-specific v6 Signature parameters consists of:

- - A one-octet value specifying the SPHINCS+ parameter ID defined in
+ - A one-octet value specifying the SLH-DSA parameter ID defined in
    {{slhdsa-param-sha2}} and {{slhdsa-param-shake}}.
 The values `0x00` and `0xFF` are reserved for future extensions.

- - A fixed-length octet string of the SPHINCS+ signature value, whose length depends on the parameter ID in the format specified in
+ - A fixed-length octet string of the SLH-DSA signature value, whose length depends on the parameter ID in the format specified in
    {{slhdsa-artifact-lengths}}.

 ### Key Material Packets

-The SPHINCS+ algorithms MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The SLH-DSA scheme MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].

 The algorithm-specific public key is this series of values:

- - A one-octet value specifying the SPHINCS+ parameter ID defined in
+ - A one-octet value specifying the SLH-DSA parameter ID defined in
    {{slhdsa-param-sha2}} and {{slhdsa-param-shake}}.
 The values `0x00` and `0xFF` are reserved for future extensions.

- - A fixed-length octet string containing the SPHINCS+ public key, whose length depends on the parameter ID as specified in {{slhdsa-artifact-lengths}}.
+ - A fixed-length octet string containing the SLH-DSA public key, whose length depends on the parameter ID as specified in {{slhdsa-artifact-lengths}}.

 The algorithm-specific private key is this value:

- - A fixed-length octet string containing the SPHINCS+ secret key, whose length depends on the parameter ID as specified in {{tab-ecdsa-artifacts}}.
+ - A fixed-length octet string containing the SLH-DSA secret key, whose length depends on the parameter ID as specified in {{tab-ecdsa-artifacts}}.

 # Migration Considerations